markkerry/markkerry-hugo/content/posts/windows-cis-with-ansible/index.md

 ![psScript](images/psScript.png)

-I would recommend here setting a static IP on the Windows host so Ansible always knows how to connect it to.
+I would recommend here setting a static IP on the Windows host so you do not have to update the ip in the Ansible configuration file.

 That's all to configure the Windows host.
 Let's move on to the adminbox with Ansible installed.